nats-io/nats-streaming-server/README.md

 ### Store Limits

-:warning: Although it is possible to configure *Maximum Age* limits, those limits are currently not implemented in the server.

 The `store_limits` section in the configuration file (or the command line parameters `-mc`, `-mm`, etc..) allow you to configure the global limits.